 - The extent, nature and credibility of any allegations made against the company or its key principals relating to bribery, corruption, money laundering, large-scale tax evasion, fraud or asset stripping

 - Any alleged connections between the company and organized crime or terrorist groups or broader risk of exposure to such groups

 While the above are issues frequently analyzed during an IDD project, the work can also be tailored to address specific concerns, such as labor and employment abuses, environmental matters or other issues of importance to the parties.
 Moreover, IDD is not limited to the target company alone.
-IDD can also provide a macro examination of the risks inherent to doing business in a specific country, which is especially useful when a transaction will bring your business into a new location for the first time.
+IDD can also provide a macro examination of the risks inherent to doing business in a specific country, which is especially useful when a transaction brings your business into a new location for the first time.